Azure/iotedge/doc/edgehub-api.md

 $iothub/methods/res/200/?$rid=505e09bb-0076-4b9f-b4a3-529430f1593f
 ```
 There is a configurable time limit the device/module needs to answer, which is 30 seconds by default, but can be set from 5 to 300 seconds.
-## Edge Hub 1.2 MQTT Endpoint Extensions
+## Edge Hub MQTT Endpoint Extensions
+Edge Hub runs a full-fledged MQTT broker. **This is an experimental feature** and [needs to be turned on in order to use](https://docs.microsoft.com/en-us/azure/iot-edge/how-to-publish-subscribe?view=iotedge-2020-11#prerequisites).
+Also, **the MQTT broker related extensions are subject to change.**

-Edge Hub 1.2 runs a full-fledged MQTT broker if that experimental feature is turned on.
-In that case the operations discussed above can be also accessed by a different set of MQTT topics.
+If the MQTT Broker experimental feature is turned on, then the operations discussed above can be also accessed by a different set of MQTT topics.
 One limitation of the existing topic structure is that many operations do not contain device/module id.
 IoT Hub and Edge Hub know from the connection which device needs to receive a message and they send directly to that specific device, regardless of the subscription of other devices.

 If there are two devices, device_a and device_b, and both subscribed to $iothub/twin/res/#, then device_a requests a twin, it will not be forwarded to device_b, even if the response is published on a topic starting with $iothub/twin/res/, and device_b is subscribed to that topic.

-Edge Hub 1.2 uses a set of topics which includes device/module ids.
+Edge Hub MQTT extension uses a set of topics which includes device/module ids.
 This allows some scenarios not possible with legacy topics and can be useful for identity translation.
 Twins can be requested for example on a topic strucure '$iothub/{device_id}/twin/get/?$rid=1234'.
 Let's say that there are 5 different devices that too simple to be able to programmable to communicate using IoT Hub protocols.
 In this case it is still prossible to write a module that takes over IoT Hub communication and it is able to request the twin of any of those devices just changing the device_id part of the twin request topic - given that the authorization settings allow to do that.

 ### Telemetry messages
-In case of devices, a telemetry message can be sent to Edge Hub 1.2 if the MQTT broker is turned on using the following topics:
+In case of devices, a telemetry message can be sent to Edge Hub if the MQTT broker is turned on using the following topics:

 If the client is a device:
 ```